 5 Benefits of Growing a Vegetable Garden

 Yes, we have the intention of eating more vegetables and fruit.
 But that doesn’t mean it always happens.
-By having a garden right outside my kitchen door however, it forces me to use vegetables in every meal.
+Having a garden right outside my kitchen door however, it forces me to use vegetables in every meal.

 Suddenly I have 30 cucumbers and have to be creative in using them before they go bad.
 So by having an abundance of vegetables, it forces me to use them when I otherwise wouldn’t think about it.